DevSkillsHQ/transaction-management-frontend-level-1/README.md

 ## What we expect from you

 1. Make the provided E2E tests pass.
 2. Push your code to the new `implementation` branch.
+We encourage you to commit and push your changes regularly as it's a good way for you to showcase your thinking process.
 3. Create a new pull request, but please **do not merge it**.
 4. Await further instructions from the hiring team.